Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

   - Importance of pre-processing data for use with these visualization tools
-- Student exercise (over first 2 or 3 weeks) is to download and organize the data, ask an interesting question (e.g., given reduction of Ukraine's ag output due to the war, what is impact on food and nutrition levels available to, e.g., Chad or Central African Republic as compared with 2019 levels?) and produce some informative visualizations the communicate the answer.
+- Student exercise (over first 2 or 3 weeks) is to download and organize the data, ask an interesting question (e.g., given reduction of Ukraine's ag output due to the war, what is impact on food and nutrition levels available to, e.g., to the ountries in Middle Africa as compared with 2019 levels?) and produce some informative visualizations the communicate the answer.
   Might also include fertiliser production and trade, if I can find appropriate data sets